top of page

 Like Campbell, I came to myth through the theological complexity of Roman Catholicism.
 He explains the process better than I can:

 “I was brought up as a Roman Catholic.
 Now, one of the great advantages of being brought up a Roman Catholic is that you’re taught to take myth seriously and to let it operate on your life and to live in terms of these mythic motifs.
 I was brought up in terms of the seasonal relationships to the cycle of Christ’s coming into the world, teaching in the world, dying, resurrecting, and returning to heaven.
-The ceremonies all through the year keep you in mind of the eternal core of all that changes in time (The Power of Myth, P. 12).
+The ceremonies all through the year keep you in mind of the eternal core of all that changes in time (The Power of Myth, 12).

 Which partially explains my most outrageous breach of social norms back in Broomall, Pennsylvania, circa 1962.
 On a day when John Glenn was circling the planet 160 miles overhead, I, too, was making a little orbit in the cul de sac named, synchronistically enough, Glen Circle, circumambulating the neighborhood in a religious procession of my own devising.